OverviewClick to Open

 CIEE participants have paid holidays around Christmas and Easter.
 Exact dates will be confirmed when the school calendars are approved in September.
 There is usually a two week break around Christmas.
 Participants also have Holy Week off, which is the week before Easter.
 Official provincial calendars are available in September.

-CIEE teachers are placed at schools participating in an ongoing bilingual initiative led by the Spanish government, including elementary, middle, and high schools.
+CIEE teachers are placed at schools participating in an ongoing bilingual initiative led by the Spanish government, including primary and secondary schools.
 The majority of schools are in suburban and rural areas outside the city centers.
 In the region of Madrid, it is possible to live in the city center and commute to your school if you are placed in a small town or suburb.
-Andalucía, on the other hand, is a much larger region and many placements will be in small towns far from any city center but this offers an excellent opportunity for deeper cultural immersion.
 Location and age-group preferences are considered by CIEE, but we are not able to guarantee specific placement preferences.

 QualificationsClick to Open